 In informal group and whole class settings, students communicate clearly.
 They retell events and experiences with peers and known adults.
 They identify and use rhyme, and orally blend and segment sounds in words.
 When writing, students use familiar words and phrases and images to convey ideas.
 Their writing shows evidence of letter and sound knowledge, beginning writing behaviours and experimentation with capital letters and full stops.
 They correctly form known upper- and lower-case letters.

-By the end of the Foundation year, students make connections between number names, numerals and quantities up to 10.
+By the end of Prep, students make connections between number names, numerals and quantities up to 10.
 They compare objects using mass, length and capacity.

 Students connect events and the days of the week.
 They explain the order and duration of events.
 They use appropriate language to describe location.
 Students count to and from 20 and order small collections.
 They group objects based on common characteristics and sort shapes and objects.
 Students answer simple questions to collect information and make simple inferences.